 If you’re serving mimosas for a large group, you can make a pitcher of them in advance.
 Combine the orange juice and champagne in a pitcher and refrigerate until ready to serve.
 When you’re ready to serve, pour them into glasses and garnish them with orange slices or mint sprigs.

 Blood Orange Mimosa Recipe

 One of our favorite mimosa variations is made with blood orange.
-Blood oranges are in season December through April.
-They give the cocktail a vibrant reddish pink color and have a sweeter flavor.
+Blood oranges are in season from December through April.
+They give the cocktail a vibrant reddish-pink color and have a sweeter flavor.